mrciolino/wiki-backup/timeline.md

 - Spoops says his goodbyes and leaves on his journey to fulfil his 1000 year atonement.
 - Spoops begins by meeting up with Kelemvor to confront Cyric together.
 After some time they are sble to eliminate Cyric and cement Kelemvor's place as sole God of Death.
 - Spoops then works with Bazzdos to create an immense suit of power armor and weapons for Tu'narath.
 Then the two of them pilot Mecha-Tu'narath in combat against the titan Iaeptus.
 This results in the destruction of Iaeptus and Mecha-Tu'narath, their corpses and machinery creating a debris field that becomes a ring around Mardun.
 - Spoops moves onto his final task, combining all lost fragments of Gond's soul.
-He scours the universe, finding every last fragment of Gond and putting it within Bazzdos.
+He scours the universe, finding every last fragment of Gond for which he first scattered to be put within Bazzdos.
 - After the war ends and the party departs on various quests, Mortis Lux goes into standby mode.
 The main Generals, and lieutenants return to Mardun, with the exception of the Saragossa Pirates who stay in space after taking possession of their promised Spelljammer ships.
 - Illiard is made regent of Mortis Lux HQ during the party's absence, and is granted immortality by Spoops.
 He oversees basic operations and keeps HQ secure with the help of a legion of undead granted to him by Spoops, and a small group of living members.
 He keeps Mortis Lux's resources and finances active in case the old treaties and armies need to be called upon again.
 Jergal also hangs out with him sometimes.
 - **[Ereriad](/locations/ereriad)'s Fall**: [Bane](/characters/bane) killed Ereriad's major players and took over the world following the [Emperor](/characters/illithid-emperor)'s defeat.